Sir Henry Wilson, 1st Baronet: Possible entry into politics

 The fall of Wilson's ally Nivelle, and his awkward relations with his successor Pétain and with Haig and Robertson (he thought the latter were "dunderheads") left Wilson without a post.
-Shuttling between England and France in June 1917, he told Haig that he would "get into mischief if not employed soon."
-The 'mischief' was politics.

-Wilson contemplated standing for Parliament.
-Back in 1916 the Conservative Party chairman Arthur Steel-Maitland had offered to get him a seat.
-Esher and Duncannon proposed forming a new "National" party of 20–30 MPs, which would include David Davies who had been on the mission to Russia.
+Shuttling between England and France in June 1917, Wilson contemplated standing for Parliament.
+Back in 1916 the Chairman of the Conservative Party Arthur Steel-Maitland had offered to get him a seat.
+Esher and Lord Duncannon proposed forming a new "National" party of 20–30 MPs.
 The new party's policies would include more vigorous prosecution of the war – Wilson urged the extension of conscription to Ireland – and the detachment of Turkey and Bulgaria.
-Wilson was worried that it would be the end of his army career (he was also short of money – he had a private income of £300 a year, and army half pay of £600 (£450 after tax) – but his house at Eaton Place was costing him £1,500 a year).
-His brother Jemmy proposed getting him an Ulster seat, and thought that the prospect of Wilson as an MP would annoy Robertson (who told Wilson that there was no army job for him in Britain), but the Irish Unionist leader Carson thought an English seat more sensible.
-Bonar Law was dismissive of Wilson's hopes that, like J. C. Smuts, he might be invited to join the War Policy Committee, and also poured cold water on the idea of Wilson becoming an MP.
-Wilson did not agree with Milner's suggestion that he succeed Sarrail as Commander-in-Chief at Salonika. Éamon de Valera of Sinn Féin had recently won the East Clare by-election (caused by the death of Willie Redmond) and on a visit to Currygrane (his first in eight years) everyone Wilson spoke to – judges, landowners, police officers, a Redmondite local politician and "some natives" agreed on the need for Irish conscription.
+Wilson was worried that it would be the end of his army career and was short of money.
+His brother Jemmy proposed getting him an Ulster seat, and thought that the prospect of Wilson as an MP would annoy Robertson, but the Irish Unionist leader Carson thought an English seat more sensible.
+Bonar Law was dismissive of Wilson's hopes that, like Jan Smuts, he might be invited to join the War Policy Committee, and also poured cold water on the idea of Wilson becoming an MP.
+Wilson did not agree with Milner's suggestion that he succeed Maurice Sarrail as Commander-in-Chief at Salonika. Éamon de Valera of Sinn Féin had recently won the East Clare by-election and on a visit to Currygrane (his first in eight years) everyone Wilson spoke to – judges, landowners, police officers, a Redmondite local politician and "some natives" agreed on the need for Irish conscription.
 Wilson, a lifelong Unionist, seems not to have anticipated the political consequences of such a move.

 Brock Millman argues that the threat to stand for Parliament, where he could have intrigued as a Unionist along with his friends such as Bonar Law, Leo Amery and Colonel Lord Percy, ADC to the King, was blackmail to get a military job out of Lloyd George.
-Keith Jeffery rejects Millman's approach, arguing that Wilson would have been no threat as a new MP but as a military adviser was a useful rival to Robertson, whom by July 1917 Viscount French (C-in-C Home Forces) was telling Wilson Lloyd George wanted to remove.
+Keith Jeffery rejects Millman's approach, arguing that Wilson would have been no threat as a new MP but as a military adviser was a useful rival to Robertson.
 However, Robertson told Wilson directly in a meeting on 4 July that there was simply no job available for him.
 Moreover, Wilson was surprised to learn that if he entered the House of Commons he would lose his army half pay.